gparlakov/scuri/README.md

 npm run test
 ```

-Runs the unit tests, using Jasmine as a runner and test framework.
+Runs the **unit tests**, using Jasmine as a runner and test framework.
 It builds the spec schematic, then builds the test in `/tests` and runs them.

 Or watch and run: